 Label Description Admin State The port's current administrative state.
 Refer to NAS Admin State for more details regarding each value.
 Port State The current state of the port.
 Refer to NAS Port State for more details regarding each value.
-Port n \downarrow e port select drop down box determines which port's information is shown by lecting port 'n'.
+Port n \downarrow The port select drop down box determines which port's information is shown by selecting port 'n'.
 Where 'n' is a valid port number.
 Auto-refresh Check this box to refresh the page automatically.
 Automatic refresh occurs every 3 seconds.
 Refresh Click to refresh the page immediately.
-Clear This button is available in the following modes: • Force Authorized • Force Unauthorized • 802.1X Click to clear the counters for the selected port
+Clear This button is available in the following modes: Force Authorized Force Unauthorized 802.1X Click to clear the counters for the selected port